mjshakir/ThreadPool/README.md

 # ThreadPool

+# ThreadPool

+ThreadPool is a high-performance C++ library designed for efficient parallel execution of tasks, utilizing a pool of managed threads.
+Under the hood, it leverages the power of `std::jthread` introduced in C++20, which automatically manages the life cycle of threads, saving developers from the intricacies of explicit thread management.

+This library stands out by offering flexibility in task scheduling through either a standard Deque or a custom-implemented PriorityQueue.
+This feature provides refined control over task execution order, allowing priority-based task handling.
+Whether you are dealing with simple parallel tasks or need advanced control over task execution order, ThreadPool can cater to those requirements with ease and efficiency.

-## Overview
+## Key Features

+- Modern C++ implementation utilizing `std::jthread` for automatic thread management and reduced overhead in resource handling.
-`ThreadPool` is a high-performance C++ library that enables parallel execution of tasks using a pool of managed threads.
-The library offers flexibility through its support for task scheduling via a standard `Deque` or a custom-implemented `PriorityQueue`, allowing for more refined control over task execution order based on priority.
+- Flexible task scheduling mechanisms including standard Deque or priority-based PriorityQueue, enabling refined control over task execution based on user-defined priorities.

-## Features
+- Simplified integration with existing CMake projects, making it straightforward to include in your project.
 - Easy management of a pool of threads.
 - Task execution using either a `Deque` or a `PriorityQueue`.
 - Customizable task prioritization (when using the `PriorityQueue`).
 - Support for C++20.
 - Easy integration with CMake projects.
+- Options for both shared and static library build configurations to suit various application needs.

 ## Prerequisites
 - CMake 3.14 or higher